Quantalabs/old-website/_posts/graph-theory/2023-06-23-Intro-to-Graph-Theory.md

 # Part 3: Graph Traversal

 With the basics down, we can now go over graph traversal.
-As the name implies, graph traversal algorithmns allow us to visit each node algorithmically.
+As the name implies, graph traversal algorithms allow us to visit each node algorithmically.

 ## Depth First Search